 Tissue samples from local pigs detected with veterinary drug residues exceeding the legal limit

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (December 5) announced that under its routine surveillance programme, two tissue samples (pig kidney and pig liver) from local pigs were detected with veterinary drug residues exceeding the legal limit.
-The CFS is following up on the case.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (March 10) announced that two liver samples from local pigs have been detected with veterinary drug residues exceeding the legal limit.
+The CFS is following up the cases.

-These two pig kidney and pig liver samples came from two different local pig farms.
-The test results showed that they contained sulfonamides at levels of 2,700 μg per kg and 260 μg per kg respectively.
-Sulfonamides are veterinary drugs, which can be appropriately used at farms generally as a treatment for sick pigs.
-Yet under the Public Health (Animals and Birds) (Chemical Residues) Regulation (Cap.
-139N), sulfonamides are one of the restricted chemicals used in food animals.
-The level of sulfonamides in pig tissues cannot exceed 100 μg per kg.
+These two pig liver samples came from two local pig farms.
+The test results showed that they contained enrofloxacin at levels of 320 μg per kg and 470 μg per kg respectively.
+Enrofloxacin is a veterinary drug as a treatment for sick pigs, which should be appropriately used at farms.
+Under the Public Health (Animals and Birds) (Chemical Residues) Regulation (Cap.
+139N), enrofloxacin is one of the restricted chemicals used in food animals.
+The level of enrofloxacin in pig liver cannot exceed 200 μg per kg.
 Offenders are liable to a maximum fine of $100,000 upon conviction.

-The Government will enhance inspection at the two farms, collect samples from the pigs, and continue to follow up on the case at the farms.
+The Government will enhance inspection at the related farms, collect samples from their pigs, and continue to follow up on the incident with the farms.
 The investigation is ongoing.